SLASHEM-Extended/SLASHEM-Extended/readme.txt

 -fixed bug 1612361: Strange behaviour when selling medical kit -fixed bug 1681811: Ring of levitation - "Lev" status changes late
 		    (paranoid_times)
+-fixed bug 1691722: Grammar - "an a basilisk corpse"

 See history.txt for changes made in previous versions.